top of page

 Heather Hayes

-Heather Hayes is a dedicated educator at Brookwood Elementary where she has been fostering curiosity and connection with Science/STEM students since 2012.
+Heather is a dedicated educator at Brookwood Elementary where she has been fostering curiosity and connection with Science/STEM students since 2012.
 She received her BA in Early Childhood Education at North Georgia College in 2007 and taught 5th grade Math and Science at Big Creek Elementary before finding her home at Brookwood.
 She completed an MA in Early Childhood Education at Piedmont College and added a Science Endorsement to her certification in 2012.

 A life-long learner, Heather acquired a Master Naturalist Certification in 2017 and continues to be involved with the Forsyth County Extension Frog Monitoring program.
 An avid environmentalist, she is passionate about water quality and protecting our aquatic animals.
 In her spare time, she enjoys all things nature including hiking/walking, fly fishing, and camping, and spending time with her family and her much beloved cats.